 With every kit, pet owners get access to Orivet’s LifePlan, which includes personalized guidance for each life stage and routine care reminders.
 This lets you create a comprehensive wellness program you can implement alongside your veterinarian’s suggestions.

-Orivet also offers two additional DNA test kits, the Mixed-Breed DNA Identification Test, meant to determine your dogs’ breeds, and Orivet’s most comprehensive DNA test, the GenoPet 5.0, which reveals the breed plus predisposition to genetic diseases.
-Both kits include LifePlan, as well.
+Orivet also offers another DNA test kit, the Mixed-Breed DNA Identification Test, meant to determine your dogs’ breeds.
+This kit includes LifePlan, as well.